Emergency Medical Technician (EMT) Certificate Program

 The Emergency Medical Technician's scope of practice includes basic skills focused

 on the acute management and transportation of critical and emergent patients.
 This

 may occur at an emergency scene until transportation resources arrive, from an emergency

-scene to a health care facility, between health care facilities, or in other health
+scene to a healthcare facility, between healthcare facilities, or in other healthcare

 Emergency Medical Technicians' scope of practice includes basic, non-invasive interventions to reduce the morbidity and mortality associated with acute out-of-hospital medical and traumatic emergencies.